skfrost19/Clipboard-App/README.md

 # Clipboard App

 - This is a GUI application built using PyQt5 which keeps track of the user's clipboard history.
-- Build manily for linux users.
+- Build mainly for linux users.
 - The app is designed to run in the background and can be accessed through the system tray icon.

 ## Requirements